lolchubbylol/BatGuard/README.md

 WARNING THIS IS A PROTOTYPE!
-I TRIED IT ON MY LAPTOP AND IT DIDN'T WORK
+I TRIED IT ON MY LAPTOP AND IT DIDN'T WORK, IT only gives smart notifications

 # 🔋 BatGuard